historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 ***

-## Required Book
+## Recommended Books

-You are only required to purchase one item for this class, namely,
+You are **not** required to purchase any book(s) for this class.

+You are, however, strongly recommended to purchase the specific Study Bible from which we will be reading several major portions this semester, that is,

 *  *The Catholic Study Bible: Third Edition* [Catholic Study Bible]
 	* ISBN 9780190267230

 Basically, this serves as our textbook.
 No other printed Bible suffices for our purposes, since this has specific historical, linguistic, and other scholarly information that is of highest importance for our university-level, academic context.

-## Recommended / Other Books

-The following 3 items form an integral part of the class.
+The following 3 items also form an integral part of the class.
 Accordingly, any student who prefers to hold a physical book rather than read documents online ought to purchase each of these, rent them, or otherwise acquire them when readings from them are assigned.
-Yet, it is not required that any student own any of them.
-Rather, starting with this Spring 2025 semester, the required reading selections from inside them will be distributed in Blackboard.
+Yet, the selections from them that you are required to read are available in Blackboard.

 * *The Catechism of the Catholic Church* [CCC]
 	* ISBN 0385508190 or 1601376499